-Thankfully there are tools that can show us what the some of the top companies that get SEO are doing with they’re homepage.
+Thankfully there are tools that can show us what some of the top companies that get SEO are doing with their homepage.
 We can look to them for guidance on how to set up.
 We’ll look at three different sectors to get a feel and see what’s working: ecommerce, travel, and SaaS.

 Homepage SEO Best Practices

 You’d think that being the one page on your site that most likely gets the most links that you should target your highest value, head terms on the homepage right?

 If you’re simply putting your most valuable keyword on the homepage because you don’t know where else to put it, you’re not guaranteed to rank.

 We’re going to look at a bunch of examples in a second, but let’s look at the savage beast that is Amazon:

 Amazon has 3.28 billion backlinks, from almost 3 million domains.